South African Class MB 2-6-6-0

-The South African Railways Class MB 2-6-6-0 of 1910 was a steam locomotive from the pre-Union era in the Colony of Natal.
+The South African Railways Class MB 2-6-6-0 of 1910 was a articulated steam locomotive from the pre-Union era in the Colony of Natal.

 In November 1910, the Natal Government Railways placed five 2-6-6-0 Mallet articulated compound steam locomotives in service.
 In 1912, when they were assimilated into the South African Railways, they were renumbered and designated Class MB.

 Manufacturer

 Following on the satisfactory performance of the experimental Mallet compound steam locomotive which had been acquired by the Natal Government Railways (NGR) in 1909, a further five similar locomotives were ordered from the American Locomotive Company (ALCO) in 1910.
 They were delivered in November of that year and numbered in the range from 337 to 341.

 Characteristics

 Like the previous Mallet locomotive, these five had Walschaerts valve gear, bar frames and used saturated steam.
 They differed little from the previous Mallet, basically only in respect of their larger boilers which made them slightly heavier and their tenders with a 1 lt 10 lcwt larger coal capacity.

 In a compound locomotive, steam is expanded in phases.
 After being expanded in a high-pressure cylinder and having then lost pressure and given up part of its heat, it is exhausted into a larger-volume low-pressure cylinder for secondary expansion, after which it is exhausted through the smokebox.

 In the compound Mallet locomotive, the rear set of coupled wheels are driven by the smaller high-pressure cylinders which are fed steam from the steam dome.
 Their spent steam is then fed to the larger low-pressure cylinders which drive the front set of coupled wheels.
 By comparison, in the more usual arrangement of simple expansion, steam is expanded just once in any one cylinder before being exhausted through the smokebox.